-Almost every scene has had a bad actor in their midst, ranging from lower-level he-said-she-said harassment to full, witnessed assault.
-Often, organizers and scene leaders are at a loss for an effective way to handle the issue.
+Almost every scene has had a bad actor, ranging from lower-level he-said-she-said harassment to full, witnessed assault.
+Often, organizers and scene leaders are at a loss for an effective way to handle these issues.

 The default often goes one of three ways: